 Never, and I mean never mount this outside.
 It’s electronic so you could get electrocuted or you may just end up damaging the unit.
 Technically speaking, this is not an actual water softener; it’s more like a conditioner, so keep that in mind.

-The digital water softener by Tier 1 has some very positive attributes along with its ability to provide solid results.
+Tier 1 has some very positive attributes along with its ability to provide solid results.
 It’s effective, it’s small so it saves space, and you can even install it outside – but only if you live in a warm climate and the temperature doesn’t drop below freezing.

 Inside the set, you’ll have everything you need to install it.
 The unit has an LCD display which makes it very convenient, and the Fleck 5600 SXT allows you to fully control the cycles of regeneration.